jacebenson/jace.pro/content/post/2017-10-03-sp-modify-watch-list/index.md

       jQuery(this).attr('style','');
     });
   });
-  //works if run in the console after page load but not ehre */
+  //works if run in the console after page load but not here */
   $scope.watch_list = {
     displayValue: c.data.watch_list.displayValue,